submariner-io/submariner-website/src/content/contributing/shipyard/advanced/_index.en.md

 cluster_subm['cluster1']="false"
 ```

-Then, to utilize these settings, add this snippet to the Makefile:
+Then, to apply these settings, add this snippet to the Makefile:

 ```Makefile
 CLUSTER_SETTINGS_FLAG = --cluster_settings $(DAPPER_SOURCE)/path/to/cluster_settings
 CLUSTERS_ARGS += $(CLUSTER_SETTINGS_FLAG)
 DEPLOY_ARGS += $(CLUSTER_SETTINGS_FLAG)
 ```
+The path to `cluster_settings` should be specified relative to the project root; this ends up available in the build container in the directory referenced by `$DAPPER_SOURCE`.

 ### Clusters Deployment Customization